 Sport Clubs bridge the gap between intramural and intercollegiate athletics by providing competition at specialized levels, participating in tournaments and arranging opportunities to practice.
 The level of competition varies depending on the club.
 With 60 clubs, there's a variety to choose from!
-View a list of Sport Clubs online at go.osu.edu/sportclubs.
+View a list of Sport Clubs in the Student Organizations section of this guide or online at go.osu.edu/sportclubs.